raissonsouto/my-cfg/documentation/windows.md

 set-executionpolicy Restricted
 ```

+## Settings
+- Dark theme
+- Taskbar small buttons
+- Hide search, cortana and task view buttons
+- Remove pre-installed programs listed bellow
+- Hide news and interests tab
+- Install some software listed bellow

 ## Programs Installed

-These are the programs I have set up in my environment.
-Feel free to edit the scripts to customize them to your needs.
+These are the programs I have set up in my environment, feel free to edit the scripts to customize them to your needs.

 ### Tools